These Mint Macarons with Baileys Buttercream are a magically fun St. Patrick's Day party treat, but are also delicious any time of year!

 - Always weigh your ingredients!
 This can make all the difference in your macaron success.
 Two different cups of flour can weigh completely different amounts depending on how they're packed and having exact amounts is very important for macarons.

-I recommend getting a kitchen scale (here's an affiliate link to the one I have and like).
+I recommend getting a kitchen scale (here's the one I have and like).
 I do include basic cup measurements in this recipe so you have an idea of how much to use, but be sure to weigh for exact measurements.

 - Be sure to sift ingredients.
 Almond flour and confectioners' sugar can get clumpy, so you want to be sure to sift them.
 In fact, double sifting is even better.
 I start by sifting the flour and sugar together into one bowl and then I sift them again into the meringue mixture.